In this comparison review, we check out two weapon lights: Olight PL Pro VS Surefire X300U

 This doesn't make Olight PL Pro a bad light.
 In fact, it's a great weapon light for home defense, and there is no need to get a light holster for it.

-Both mounts work great - The Olight PL Pro has the QD lever style mount, and it's very easy to operate.
-Surefire X300U offers rail lock and T-slot mounts, and we recommend using the T-slot mount for the X300U.
+Both mounts are effective, but there are some differences to consider.
+The Olight PL Pro features a QD lever-style mount that is easy to operate, while the Surefire X300U offers both rail lock and T-slot mounts.
+For the X300U, we recommend using the T-slot mount.

-Other than that, the Olight PL Pro does have a muzzle safe mounting design, which you don't have to slide the light from the front of the muzzle back and put your hands over the muzzle.
+However, the QD lever on the Olight PL Pro may be prone to snagging due to its protruding design.
+Additionally, the Olight has a muzzle safe mounting design that eliminates the need to slide the light from the front of the muzzle back and put your hands over the muzzle.

-Surefire X300 has superior controls - They share some similarities, but the Olight PL Pro is pretty much a copycat of the Surefire X300, and the it has the better control switch design.
+The Surefire X300 boasts superior controls.
+While the Olight PL Pro shares some similarities, it is essentially a copycat of the Surefire X300, but with a better control switch design.

-This is inferior to the rocker type switch because there is a delay, and you can't just do a quick tap for momentary on, and you have to hold it.
-This slows you down and could potentially affect motor skills during stressful situations.
+This design is inferior to the rocker type switch found on the Surefire X300 because there is a delay and you cannot quickly activate momentary mode with a simple tap.
+Instead, you must hold the button down, which can slow you down and potentially affect your motor skills during high-stress situations.

 3V CR123A VS 3.6V Li Ion Battery

-Surefire X300U still uses the 2 CR123A batteries to power a 1000 lumens light, which is not a problem.
-It's still bright enough for most tactical applications.
+With the trend of intensities exceeding 1000 lumens, the 3V CR123A battery can no longer support the high output.
+The Surefire X300U still uses 2 CR123A batteries to power a 1000 lumens light, which is sufficient for most tactical applications.

-Here is the bottom line, if higher lumen and candela are asbolutely important to you, the Olight PL Pro is the choice.
-On top of that you're saving money on a ton of battery, if you use the light a lot.
+However, if you require higher lumen and candela output, then the Olight PL Pro is the optimal choice.
+Additionally, you can save money on batteries if you use the light frequently.

 The Surefire X300U weapon light is designed for duty use and is preferred by serious users for real-world scenarios over the Olight.